8select/docs.8select.io/en/README.md

 ## JavaScript SDK

-If don't support your Online-Shop-Software with a plugin yet, you can easiliy integrate all client side functions through our JavaScript SDK.
+If we don't support your Online-Shop-Software with a plugin yet, you can easiliy integrate all client side functions through our JavaScript SDK.

 The 8select-CSE JavaScript SDK provides all client-side features to fully integrate the 8select-CSE into a webpage.